-- To receive the Annual Financial Report for the year ended 31 March 2016. - 2.
-To approve the Annual Statement and Report on Remuneration. - 3.
-To declare a final dividend as recommended. - 4.
-To elect Mark Dampier a Director of the Company. - 5.
-To re-elect Hugh Twiss a Director of the Company. - 6.
+- To receive the Annual Financial Report for the year ended 31 March 2017. - 2.
+To approve the Directors' Remuneration Policy. - 3.
+To approve the Annual Statement and Report on Remuneration. - 4.
+To approve the Company's Dividend Payment Policy to declare four dividends in respect of each accounting year, with one payment in respect of each calendar guarter. - 5.
+To re-elect Davina Curling a Director of the Company. - 6.
 To re-elect Jonathan Silver a Director of the Company. - 7.
+To re-elect Hugh Twiss a Director of the Company. - 8.
 To re-elect Roger Walsom a Director of the Company. - To re-appoint Ernst & Young LLP as the Company's auditor and to authorise the Audit Committee to determine the auditor's remuneration.

-Biographies of Directors seeking re-election are shown on page 20 of the annual financial report.
+Biographies of Directors seeking re-election are shown on page 22 of the annual financial report.